Saul Eslake

 Saul Eslake is an Australian economist, commentator, and public speaker.
 He is the principal of Corinna Economic Advisory, and previously was the Chief Economist at the Australia & New Zealand Banking Group between 1995 and 2009, and the Chief Economist for Bank of America Merrill Lynch (Australia and New Zealand) between 2011 and 2015.
 He has been a Vice Chancellor's Fellow at the University of Tasmania since 2016.

 Early life and education

 Eslake was born in England and adopted by Australian parents.
 After moving to Tasmania at age 8 with his family, Eslake attended school in Smithton and Hobart.
 Eslake completed a first class honours degree in Economics from the University of Tasmania and a Post Graduate Diploma in Applied Finance and Investment from the Securities Institute of Australia (now known as FINSIA).
 He has completed the Senior Executive Program at the Columbia University Graduate School of Business, and (with Merit) the Company Directors’ Course of the Australian Institute of Company Directors.

+Eslake was Vice President (1980-81) and then President (1981-82) of the Australian Young Liberal Movement.